 As is par for the course with top class Flat racing, Aidan O’Brien has had great success in the 1000 Guineas.
-Virginia Waters brought him his first success in 2005 and Hermosa his fifth in 2019 but he has not had the stranglehold on this race that he’s used to in many others.
+Virginia Waters brought him his first success in 2005 and Love his sixth in 2020 but he has not had the stranglehold on this race that he’s used to in many others.
 The leading trainer is Robert Robson who had nine winners between 1818 and 1827.
-It would be no surprise if that record stands forever, although O’Brien will think he has an outside chance of getting up to that sensational mark.
+It would be no surprise if that record stands forever, although O’Brien will think he has an decent chance of getting up to that sensational mark.

 List of Multiple 1000 Guineas Winning Trainers

 |6||Aidan O’Brien||Virginia Waters (2005)||Love (2020)|

 |6||Henry Cecil||One In A Million (1979)||Wince (1999)|

 |4||John Barham Day||Destiny (1836)||Virago (1854)|